13 Magical Things to Do in Nice in Winter (2024-2025)

 December in Saint-Jean-Cap-Ferrat

-Then you’ll head to the Principality of Monaco to experience the old town and the palace, see the ceremony of the changing of the guard and indulge in retail therapy at the upscale shops.
+After Eze, you’ll head to the Principality of Monaco to experience the old town and the palace, see the ceremony of the changing of the guard, and indulge in a little retail therapy at the upscale shops.

 History buffs will love visiting Antibes from Nice, as well as Saint-Paul-De-Vence, a medieval fortified village where many painters and artists have resided.